 - have problems with their immune systems (such as people with HIV)

-Here are some ways to help prevent Salmonella bacteria from making your family sick:
+Here are some other ways to protect your family from Salmonella infections:

-- Take care with eggs.
+- Handle eggs carefully.
 Because Salmonella bacteria can contaminate even intact and disinfected grade A eggs, cook them well and avoid serving poached or sunny-side up eggs (with runny yolks).

-- Avoid foods that might contain raw-food products.
+- Avoid foods that might contain raw ingredients.
 Caesar salad dressing, the Italian dessert tiramisu, homemade ice cream, chocolate mousse, eggnog, cookie dough, and frostings can contain raw eggs.
 Unpasteurized milk and juices also can be contaminated with Salmonella.

 - Don't cook food for others if you are sick, especially if you have vomiting or diarrhea.